kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **Spread** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
 For highly availability

 ### Billing models

-You get charged per minute of usage an instance.

 Key facts:
 - Instance size\type have an AZ spot price.